 Bridgeton is located in North Portland along Marine Drive.
-It is bordered by the Kenton, Piedmont, and East Columbia neighborhoods, and Hayden Island and the Columbia River to the North.
-Major freeway ramps also run alongside Bridgeton for quick access to I-5, downtown Portland and other N and NE Portland neighborhoods.
-Being so close to the freeway does not detract from the livability of Bridgeton, however, as the ramps are not located directly in the neighborhood but on the outskirts.
+It is bordered by the Kenton, Piedmont, and East Columbia neighborhoods, and Hayden Island and the Columbia River to the north.
+Major freeway ramps also run alongside Bridgeton for quick access to I-5, downtown Portland, and other north and northeast Portland neighborhoods.
+Being so close to the freeway does not detract from the livability of Bridgeton, however, as the ramps are not located directly in the neighborhood, but on the outskirts.

-Some issues concerning the Bridgeton community include care of the environment, water safety, traffic and noise control, and the proposed Columbia River Crossing project.
+Some issues Bridgeton residents care about include the environment, water safety, traffic and noise control, and the proposed Columbia River Crossing project.
 “The Columbia River Crossing project is aimed at improving the mobility, reliability, and accessibility for automobile, freight, transit, bicycle, and pedestrian users of the I-5 corridor from State Route 500 in Vancouver to approximately Columbia Boulevard in Portland.
 Through an inclusive, collaborative process, this project will deliver a financially feasible solution that strengthens the regional economy and strives to support community livability.”

-The Max light rail train is easily accessed by local residents and the I-5 freeway is also very close and convenient.
-Bridgeton is located in very close proximity to the Portland International Airport just a few minutes drive east off Marine Drive.
+The Max light rail train is easily accessed by Bridgeton residents, and the I-5 freeway is also very close and convenient.
+Bridgeton is located in very close proximity to the Portland International Airport just a few minutes drive east off of Marine Drive.
 Airport noise has been a concern and annoyance to some Bridgeton neighbors.

 Bridgeton Neighborhood Vibe

 Active and outdoorsy.
-This is a beautiful area and feels very different than the rest of urban Portland.
-Bridgeton offers a charming, small-town community feel, where neighbors know each other by name.
-Here you’ll find people living on the water, with a genuine appreciation for their scenic natural surroundings.
-You might see people feeding the ducks, or greeting the other feathered friends who share the neighborhood, like “Gus”, the local goose.
+This is a beautiful area with a much different vibe than the rest of urban Portland.
+Bridgeton offers a charming, small-town community feel where neighbors know each other by name.
+Here, you’ll find people living on the water in floating homes, with a genuine appreciation for their scenic natural surroundings.
+You might see people feeding the ducks or greeting the other featured friends who share the neighborhood, like “Gus,” the local goose.

-Bridgeton homes are varied from traditional residential homes, house boats and floating homes, townhomes, condos and some upscale apartment homes.
-While Bridgeton’s lifestyle seems miles away from the urban living in Downtown Portland, Bridgeton is only about a 15 minute drive to Downtown along I-5, and a similar short distance from the Portland International Airport.
-There’s a ton of local shopping nearby at Jantzen Beach shopping center.
-So, if you want to live a water-focused lifestyle, feeling as though you are somewhat away from it all and yet still close enough to modern conveniences: Bridgeton might be for you.
+The types of homes you’ll find in Bridgeton vary from traditional residential homes, house boats and floating homes, townhomes, condos, and some up-scale apartments.
+While Bridgeton’s lifestyle seems miles away from the urban living in downtown Portland, Bridgeton is only about a 15-minute drive to downtown along I-5, and a similar short distance from the Portland International Airport.
+There’s a ton of local shopping nearby at Jantzen Beach Shopping Center.
+So, if you want to live a water-focused lifestyle, feeling as though you are somewhat away from it all and yet still close enough to modern conveniences, Bridgeton might be for you.